How the UDRP Process Works and What You Need to Prove

 The Three Elements

 First, the domain name must be identical or confusingly similar to a trademark or service mark in which the complainant has rights.
 UDRP paragraph 4(a)(i).
 This element is typically the easiest to satisfy.
 Panels apply a side-by-side comparison between the trademark and the domain name, disregarding the top-level domain suffix (.com, .net, etc.) for purposes of the analysis.
-Minor variations, misspellings, and the addition or deletion of generic or descriptive terms generally do not prevent a finding of confusing similarity when the complainant's mark is recognizable within the domain name.
+Minor variations, misspellings, and the addition or deletion of generic or descriptive terms generally don't prevent a finding of confusing similarity when the complainant's mark is recognizable within the domain name.

 Second, the respondent must have no rights or legitimate interests in respect of the domain name.
 UDRP paragraph 4(a)(ii).
 Because proving a negative is difficult, panels apply a burden-shifting framework.
 Once the complainant makes a prima facie case that the respondent lacks rights or legitimate interests, the burden shifts to the respondent to produce evidence establishing one of the grounds recognized under UDRP paragraph 4(c), or any other basis for a legitimate interest.

 Paragraph 4(c) identifies three circumstances that, if proved by the respondent, demonstrate rights or legitimate interests.
 Before receiving any notice of the dispute, the respondent used or made demonstrable preparations to use the domain name in connection with a bona fide offering of goods or services.
-The respondent has been commonly known by the domain name, even if it has not acquired trademark rights.
+The respondent has been commonly known by the domain name, even if it hasn't acquired trademark rights.
 The respondent is making a legitimate noncommercial or fair use of the domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the complainant's mark.

 Bad Faith Under the UDRP